codeabuu/ActivityBlend/README.md

-#Summer Camp Timetable and Schedule Generator
+# Summer Camp Timetable and Schedule Generator

 ## Overview

 Welcome to the Summer Camp Timetable and Schedule Generator!
-This tool is designed to automatically create timetables and schedules for different groups in a summer camp setting.
+This tool is designed to automatically create timetables and schedules for different groups in a summer camp setting, and saves them automatically in a word document.
 Using this tool, you can efficiently manage and organize activities, ensuring a balanced and diverse schedule for all groups.

 ## Features